 Do humans really fail to use their brain’s maximum potential?

-Movies like Limitless and Lucy try to show how humans don’t use 100% of their brain capacity, and these movies obsess on showing what happens when humans do reach its full potential.
-They make it seem like we become superhumans if do end up maximizing our brain power.
+Movies like Limitless and Lucy try to show how humans don’t use 100% of their brain capacity, and these movies obsess on showing what happens when humans do reach their full potential.
+They make it seem like you can become a superhuman if you make an attempt to maximize your brainpower.

 1. Do not skip breakfast.